-R&D Expenditures as a Ratio of GDP: G-7 Countries, 4 East Asian NIES & Mainland
+Chart 15: R&D Expenditures as a Ratio of GDP: G-7 Economies, 4 East Asian NIES & Mainland

 One indicator of the potential for technical progress (national innovative capacity) is the number of patents created each year.
-In the following chart, the number of patents granted in the United States each year to the nationals of different countries, including the U.S. itself, over time is presented.
+In Chart 16, the number of patents granted in the United States each year to the residents of the different economies, including the U.S. itself, over time is presented.
 The U.S. is the undisputed champion over the past forty years, with more than 120,000 patents granted in 2011, followed by Japan, with approximately 48,000.
-(Since these are patents granted in the U.S., the U.S. may have a home advantage; however, for all the other countries, the comparison across them should be fair.)
+(Since these are patents granted in the U.S., the U.S. may have a home advantage; however, for all the other economies, the comparison across them should be fair.)

-- ◆ The number of U.S. patents granted to Taiwan applicants has been averaging close to 10,000 each year lately (9,907 in 2011).
-Taiwan is now behind only the U.S., Japan, Germany and South Korea in terms of U.S. patents granted each year and is ahead of Canada, France, Italy and the U.K. - ◆ By comparison, Mainland China was granted only 3,786 U.S. patents in 2011.
+The number of U.S. patents granted to Taiwan applicants has been averaging close to 10,000 each year lately (9,907 in 2011).
+Taiwan is now behind only the U.S., Japan, Germany and South Korea in terms of U.S. patents granted each year and is ahead of Canada, France, Italy and the U.K. By comparison, Mainland China was granted 3,786 U.S. patents in 2011.

-Patents Granted in the United States: G-7 Countries, 4 East Asian NIEs & China
+Chart 16: U.S. Patents Granted: G-7 Economies, 4 East Asian NIEs & Mainland China

-- ◆ The stock of R&D capital, defined as the cumulative past real investment in R&D less depreciation of 10% per year, can be shown to have a direct causal relationship to the number of patents granted (see the following chart, in which the number of patents granted is plotted against the R&D capital stock for each country and each year). - ◆ Taiwan's R&D capital lags behind all other economies except Hong Kong and Singapore.
+The stock of R&D capital, defined as the cumulative past real investment in R&D less depreciation of 10% per year, can be shown to have a direct causal relationship to the number of patents granted.
+In chart 17, the number of patents granted is plotted against the R&D capital stock for each country and each year.
+Taiwan's R&D capital lags behind all other economies except Hong Kong and Singapore.
 However, Taiwan's efficiency in the generation of patents in the U.S. leads those of other economies in terms of the number of U.S. patents granted for given levels of the stock of R&D capital.

-Patents Granted in the United States and R&D Capital Stocks, Selected Economies
+Chart 17: Patents Granted in the United States and R&D Capital Stocks, Selected Economies

-◆ Taiwan's success in shifting from tangible-capital driven economic growth to intangible-capital driven economic growth is due to the abundance of human capital (from the immigration in 1949 and the almost 100% college enrolment rate), the investment in R&D capital, the strict protection of intellectual property rights, and the close relationship with the high-technology industry in the U.S. and in the Silicon Valley in particular.
+Taiwan's success in shifting from tangible-capital driven economic growth to intangible-capital driven economic growth is due to the abundance of human capital (from the immigration in 1949 and the almost 100% college enrolment rate), the investment in R&D capital, the strict protection of intellectual property rights, and the close relationship with the high-technology industry in the U.S. and in the Silicon Valley in particular.